highskillsltd/moodle-local_ai_reportcreator/README.md

 3. The embed endpoint (`embed.php`) requires the viewer to be logged in to this Moodle site **and** to hold `local/ai_reportcreator:view`.
 4. The iframe auto-resizes to its content height via `postMessage`.

-There is no public or per-report sharing mode.
-To stop ordinary users from opening reports, remove `local/ai_reportcreator:view` from the **Authenticated user** role (Site administration → Users → Permissions → Define roles).

 ---

 ## Permissions